AdrienPlacais/multipac_testbench/README.md

 - [ ] `sweet_plot` updates for better RPA treatment:
     - [ ] Allow for `head` argument, working similarly to `tail`.
     - [x] Argument to plot increasing and decreasing values differently.
 Useful when plotting RPA current against RPA grid voltage.
+- [ ] Option to plot maximum of a signal per power cycle.
+- [ ] Bugfix: Upper threshold is given even when we did not exit the multipactor zone.